Deranged matchings: proofs and conjectures: Concluding remarks

 \subsection{Acknowledgements}

 Special thanks to Mike Saks, who suggested exploring the probabilistic heuristic, which eventually led to the formulation of Conjecture~\ref{kayll-conj}.
 Emphatic thanks to Leonard Huang, who graciously gave of his time and contributed valuable analytic advice.
+Energetic thanks to Brendan McKay, who, within half a day of this manuscript's initial \texttt{arXiv} posting, shared the references \cite{Bollobas81}, \cite{McLeod2009}, along with suggestions how to apply them.